-Lieutenant Governor Jacqueline Coleman is an educator, basketball coach, writer, and founder of a non-profit.
-She is wife to Chris and a bonus mom to Emma, Will, and Nate; she and Chris are expecting a daughter in February.
-Her family lives in her childhood community in Mercer County.
+Jacqueline Coleman is a life-long Kentuckian, educator, basketball coach, writer, founder of a nonprofit and the fifty-eighth lieutenant governor of Kentucky.
+She is wife to Chris, mom to Evelynne, adopted mom to Emma and a bonus mom to Will and Nate.
+Her family lives in Frankfort.

-Public service was a way of life for Jacqueline and her family.
-As a fifth-generation Mercer Countian, Jacqueline was raised to offer a hand up to those in need and, as a result, she has devoted her personal and professional life to serving her community.
-She is a tireless advocate for public education and a strong proponent of young women stepping into leadership roles.
+Public service is a way of life for Jacqueline and her family.
+She was raised on a farm in Burgin, where her family owned a small business for five generations.
+Her upbringing taught her to help those in need and, as a result, she has devoted her personal and professional life to serving her community.

-Jacqueline's leadership doesn't end in the classroom or on the court.
-Her experience as an alumna of Emerge Kentucky drove her to found her own nonprofit, Lead Kentucky, in 2013.
+Jacqueline's leadership doesn't end in the classroom or on the court though.
+Her experience as an alumna of Emerge Kentucky inspired her to found her own nonprofit, Lead Kentucky, in 2013.
 Lead Kentucky ensures Kentucky's college women are prepared, encouraged, and empowered to seek leadership positions on their campuses and later in their professional fields.
-Since its inception, Lead Kentucky has empowered 50 campus ambassadors with 29 different majors on more than a dozen college campuses.
+Since its inception, Lead Kentucky has empowered students on more than a dozen college campuses.